What are factory sound processors?

 - The signal is sent to your external amplifier(s).
 The amps power your front and rear speakers, and subwoofers.

-We carry several different factory sound processors, each with slightly different capabilities.
-Here are a few:
+We carry a handfull of different factory sound processors, each with slightly different capabilities.
+Generally speaking, they range from "easy to use" to "seriously intense".
+Here are some examples:

-AudioControl's line of factory sound processors lets you take your factory stereo to a new level — they can convert the amplified signal from premium factory systems so you can add your own amps and subs.
-Their line drivers can send a clean, 9.5-volt signal to an aftermarket amp, giving you clean sound.
+For a more traditional approach, check out AudioControl's line of factory sound processors.
+They clean up the sound and give you manual control of the output for your amps.
+They're a particularly good choice if you have a premium factory stereo system.
+They can convert the amplified signal from premium factory systems so you can add your own amps and subs.
+AudioControl's line drivers can send a clean, 9.5-volt signal to an aftermarket amp, giving you clean sound.
 All their processors have highly customizable configurations.